Waseda WeeklyWaseda Weekly

 Since the succession in November last year, I have been serving as the deputy director of the Information Bureau of the Riko Exhibition Liaison Committee.
 Until now, I was creating the Riko Exhibition pamphlet app "Aprico(アプリコ)" and editing videos, but as deputy director, I am working to improve the work efficiency of the Riko Exhibition Liaison Committee as a whole and managing the system.
 This is different from my activities at Unilab, but as an executive of the Riko Exhibition Liaison Committee, I am still in a position to bring together a large number of people.
 I would like to continue to work hard to make this year's Riko Exhibition even better, drawing on my experience so far.

-With the executive members of the 2024 Science and Technology Exhibition Liaison Committee.
-Tanahashi is on the far right.
+With the executive members of the 2024 Rikoten Liaison Committee.
+Mr. Tanahashi is on the far right.

 How I spend my week when classes are in session

-During a certain week in the spring semester of 2023, I served as the leader of Unilab.
-In preparation for Unilab, the Riko Exhibition Liaison Committee also handled matters related to Unilab, and the time I spent on individual work was split between Riko Exhibition and Unilab work, about half and half.
+I served as the leader of Unilab for one week in the spring semester of 2023.
+In preparation for Unilab, Rikoten Liaison Committee also dealt with matters related to Unilab, and my personal work time was split between Rikoten and Unilab work, about half and half.